AtlasOfLivingAustralia/ala-install/README.md

 ERROR: apache2_module is not a legal parameter in an Ansible task or handler.
 ```
 then you have an older version of Ansible.

+### Operating System

+These playbooks and roles are currently well tested on Ubuntu `18.04`.
+We are testing also Ubuntu `20.04` but it's a work in progress.
+We have less tested other distributions like Redhat or even Debian as the big majority of our production deployments run over Ubuntu.

 ## Setup a Living Atlas